 They couldn’t disagree more completely.
 “Livable” hates the plan for its density, for its heights and for its potential to increase traffic; “Sustain” loves it for its density, for its heights and for its potential to increase transit.

 Into all this has walked Tolbert, whose represeted the area since 2012.
 He grew up nearby, once playing on the Ford Co. baseball fields, and was elected by voters on both sides of the conflict.
 But as a council member, he has not hidden his excitement and affection for the Ford vision.
 He has been the council’s lead on the project since being elected six years ago, and attended meetings at Ford headquarters with St. Paul Mayor Chris Coleman and Gov. Mark Dayton.
 He’s also visited other Ford brownfields and argues that St. Paul’s is alone in being considered for residential uses.

-, he was restrained, if not euphemistic, in his description of the politics involved at the heart of the issue.
+In an op-ed in the Pioneer Press on Sunday, he was restrained, if not euphemistic, in his description of the politics involved at the heart of the issue.
 “Much of this discussion has been focused on the important issue of what the right level of density and development is for the site and neighborhood – this has been an often robust debate,” Tolbert wrote.
 “We should celebrate this public process and engagement.”